The Aviation Law Review: Turkey

 Slot allocation at fully coordinated airports is made under the relevant regulation enacted by the State Airports Administration.
 The regulation complies with Council Regulation (EEC) No. 95/93 on slot allocation principles.

-Most of the Turkish civil aviation legislation and regulations are modelled on the European Union legislation and, as such, complies with almost all the rules, freedoms and restrictions that are in effect within the European Union.
+Most of the Turkish civil aviation legislation and regulations are modelled on the European Union legislation and, as such, comply with almost all the rules, freedoms and restrictions in effect within the European Union.

 Legal framework for liability

 Liability of air carriers is regulated by the Civil Aviation Act and international treaties to which Turkey is a party.
 International treaties to which Turkey is a party have the force of law, just as with any other domestic legislation.